lhervier/dom-spring/README.md

 - Open Domino Designer
 - Open the "package explorer" view, right click in the blank part, and select Import.
 - In the "General" section, select "Existing projets into workspace"
-- Click "Browse" and select the folder that contains this project's sources.
+- Click "Browse" and select the "domino-osgi" folder.
+You can also import the sample if you want.
 - Select all projects and click "Import"

 The code is now imported in your IBM Domino Designer.